yoavst/JebOps/README.md

 ### Compilation

 1. Copy `jeb.jar` and `swt.jar` from `$JEB_HOME/bin/app` to `libs/runtime/`
-2. Use `./gradlew shadowJar` to build a flat jar.
-It will be stored on `build/libs/JebPlugin-VERSION-all.jar`
+2. Use `./gradlew jar` to build a flat jar.
+It will be stored on `build/libs/JebPlugin-VERSION.jar`

 ## Installation